Radboud Imaging Research

-Welcome to the research website of the Department of Radiology at Radboud University Nijmegen Medical Centre.
+Welcome to the research website of the Department of Radiology and Nuclear Medicine at Radboud university medical center, Nijmegen.

-The three fundamental science groups cover ultrasound (MUSIC), biomedical MR (BioMR) and diagnostic image analysis (DIAG).
+The four fundamental science groups cover ultrasound (MUSIC), biomedical MR (BioMR), diagnostic image analysis (DIAG) and tracer research (TRACER).
 Clinical research is mainly focused on prostate, breast, chest and vascular disease.

 See more in the Highlight Archive.

 - January 19, 2016: Miriam Lagemaat has obtained her PhD for her thesis 1H and 31P Spectroscopic Imaging of the Prostate at 7 Tesla.

 - November 19, 2015: Colin Jacobs has obtained his PhD.